What Does NxGen MDx Screen For?

 We screen for up to 120 genetic disorders that can affect your pregnancy, the health of your baby, and your family's future.
 You can learn more about our various screens — and which sets of screens (or "panels") align with where you are in your reproductive journey.

-Maple Syrup Urine Disease Type IA
+Maple Syrup Urine Disease Type 1A/1B

 What Your Test Results Mean:

+Test results indicate that you are a carrier of maple syrup urine disease type 1A/1B (MSUD).
 Carriers are not expected to show symptoms.
 You and your partner or donor would both have to be carriers of MSUD for there to be an increased chance to have a child with symptoms; this is known as autosomal recessive inheritance.
 Carrier testing of your partner or donor is recommended in addition to consultation with a genetic counselor for a more detailed risk assessment.

 Since this is an inherited gene change, this information may be helpful to share with family members as it may impact their family planning.

 MSUD is an inherited metabolic disorder named for the characteristic maple syrup smell in the urine of affected individuals.
 It is due to the lack of an enzyme responsible for processing certain amino acids (branched chain amino acids) properly.
 The disease is characterized by irritability, poor feeding, lethargy, seizures, and coma in infancy if untreated.
 Adolescents and adults with MSUD are at increased risk for ADHD, depression, and anxiety disorders.
 With appropriate medical management, normal growth and development are possible.